 Message from the Superintendent

-I am an advocate for establishing an effective education pipeline where there is open, continuous dialogue between grade levels, schools, parents, administrators, post-secondary partners and business and industry leaders.
+Third, I am an advocate for establishing an effective education pipeline where there is open, continuous dialogue between grade levels, schools, parents, administrators, post-secondary partners and business and industry leaders.
 I focused on finding the best model to match community assets with k-12 instruction.
 In doing so, in 2013, I discovered the Harvard Graduate School of Education’s project, Pathways to Prosperity.

 Thank You for Your Commitment to K-12 Education